 There is something so magical about a newly independent reader.
 A child is starting to pick his or her own books out from the library.
-There is something so fun about matching one's reading to the season!
+It's also so fun to match one's reading to the season!
 This list of Halloween early chapter books will delight any independent reader.
-I am very picky about early chapter books, so while essentially every early chapter book series has a Halloween book, I'm only listing the Halloween chapter books here that I have read and enjoyed.
+I am very picky about early chapter books, so while essentially every early chapter book series has a Halloween book, I'm only listing the very best Halloween chapter books here that I have read and enjoyed.

-Compared to many of my other book lists, this is a relatively short list of Halloween early chapter books, but that makes it very manageable!
-The books are generally for kids ages 5-10 (depending on reading level, of course!).
+These Halloween chapter books are generally for kids ages 5-10 (depending on reading level, of course!) and for kids who love comic books you'll find several more choices on the list of Halloween graphic novels.
 For chapter books for kids ages 8-10, that also make excellent family read alouds, check out these fantastic Halloween novels.
 And for many hundreds more early chapter books for kids ages 5-10 see all of my lists in the archives here.

 Halloween Chapter Books for Ages 6-10